 • Pinterest

-To take your sample off the loom all you have to do is cut the warps on the back.
+To take your sample off the loom all you have to do is cut the warps on the back or across the top.
 You can finish them off by tying simple knots or any other finishing techniques you want.
 Hold onto your samples to look back on the next time you want to use that yarn and EPI or recycle your yarn for something else and just take some notes!

 This mini-loom is great because you can keep it in a binder, bag, sketchbook, or pretty much anywhere and it will not take up any room.
 Hang onto this and use it whenever you are trying out some new yarn or a new project!